 Further to this, we rally against the model of having a set numbers of ‘mental health days’.
 We know that these cannot be laid-out and determined pre-emptively, so instead we enable each person to take the time they need, as and when they need it.
 With figures showing that burnout is on the rise, accompanied by both stress and anxiety, we believe that this open discourse around mental health and the de-stigmatisation of taking time to reset and recharge is truly the most effective way of getting our team the support they need.

 The #TeamEV Charter is one that we hope will inspire, instil, and ingrain long-lasting positive policies, in the way that we as a business can be proud of.
 We hope this Charter enables our team members, our clients, and our communities hold us to account and that we can use it to further the ethical impact we have as a company each day.
-We will continue to spend time listening and learning from the experiences of others to build on this and ensure that we are always pushing to be better for those around us.
+We will continue to spend time listening and learning from the experiences of others to build on this and ensure that we are always pushing to be better for those around us, and prioritising diversity in PR.

 For EAST VILLAGE., and the team that so proudly stands behind it, this is about longevity and legacy; leaving each day at least a little better than it started.
 This is only the beginning.